 The Commission serves its members and their citizens by fostering regional collaboration and providing professional and technical expertise.
-The Commission houses the region’s Area Agency on Aging, Housing Programs, Rural Planning Organization, Workforce Development Board and provides services through its Economic, Community and Workforce Development programs and Local Government and Technical Assistance program.
+The organization houses the region’s Area Agency on Aging, Housing Programs, Rural Planning Organization, Workforce Development Board and provides services through its Economic & Community Development and Workforce Development programs and Technical Assistance programs.

 The Commission depends on a variety of funding sources, including membership dues, as well as state, federal and other grants and funding sources.

 We are a regional coalition which values economic diversity and collaboration.
 Together we share risks and rewards in order to build opportunities for our citizens.
 We are a network of the surrounding economic engines with internal and external partners that enhance economic growth.